Peter van Onselen: Media career

-In 2018, Van Onselen had a weekly segment on Radio National Breakfast, and appeared regularly on The Drum, Insiders and The Project.
+In 2018, Van Onselen had a weekly segment on Radio National Breakfast, and appeared regularly on The Drum, Insiders, and The Project.
 On 3 December 2018, it was announced that Van Onselen was joining Network 10 as their political editor.

-In January 2020, Van Onselen replaced Hamish Macdonald as co-host of The Sunday Project with Macdonald becoming host of Q&A on ABC..
-Van Onselen stepped aside as co-host of The Sunday Project 18 months later, continuing as Network 10 Political Editor and a co-host of The Project.
+In January 2020, Van Onselen replaced Hamish Macdonald as co-host of The Sunday Project, with Macdonald becoming host of Q&A on ABC..
+Van Onselen stepped aside as co-host of The Sunday Project 18 months later, continuing as Network 10 political editor and a co-host of The Project.

-On 25 January 2022, Van Onselen was called out by Project co-host Carrie Bickmore about an article he had written about 2021 Australian of the Year Grace Tame.
+On 25 January 2022, Van Onselen was called out by The Project co-host Carrie Bickmore about an article he had written about 2021 Australian of the Year Grace Tame.
 He had described her behaviour as “childish”, after seeing her apparently deliberate refusal to smile for press photos with the Prime Minister, Scott Morrison, in Canberra.
 Van Onselen suggested that she would have done better not to attend the event.

+Van Onselen was a personal friend of Christian Porter.
+When Porter was accused of rape, Van Onselen defended him.
+When Porter resigned from Parliament the politician thanked Van Onselen for this support in his farewell speech.

+In 2023, Van Onselen was accused of breaching his departure agreement with Network Ten after he wrote a scathing opinion column about the network.
+On his departure from the network, Van Onselen signed an agreement agreeing not to disparage or ridicule Network Ten or its staff.

+In a surprise announcement in mid-April 2024, tabloid media outlet Daily Mail Australia announced that Van Onselen would be joining them as their political editor from 29 April 2024.
+This news was greeted by the satirical newspaper The Chaser with the headline "The ‘Daily Mail of political commentators’ joins the Daily Mail".
+As of May 2025 he is still in the position.

 Personal life

-Van Onselen is married to Ainslie Van Onselen, the chief executive of Chartered Accountants Australia and New Zealand, and has two daughters.
+Van Onselen is of Dutch heritage.
+He is married to Ainslie van Onselen, the chief executive of Chartered Accountants Australia and New Zealand, and has two daughters.